Past Perfect Tense Formula and Examples

 Note: It doesn’t matter if we reverse the order of the clauses; the past perfect tense always refers to an earlier action.

-To make interrogative sentences, insert the verb had before the subject.
+To make interrogative sentences in the past perfect tense, insert the verb had before the subject.

 Structure: Had + Subject + Past Participle